Implicit attitude: Previous Research and Implicit Attitude Flexibility

+Current Mechanisms of Implicit Attitude Change

 Recent research indicates the possibility of the malleability of implicit attitudes based on situational context.
 That is, implicit attitudes are not believed to be stable representations of memory, rather they are constructed based on the type of available information in a given situation.
 Available information can vary in context to the individual, though it is believed to serve as a prime to their behaviors.
 Flexibility of implicit attitudes is best demonstrated through measures that include accessibility effects.
 For example, it has been demonstrated that the information given to an individual prior to completing an implicit measure directly affects their response based on the information they were given.
 Therefore, if an individual is primed with information regarding the positive, or negative, attributions of a different race and then asked to complete an implicit measures task, the participants will most likely use the information that was presented during the prime and not their own experienced information to assess the situation.
 This occurs because the information that was primed is most available for the participant to access without having to use conscious resources.

+Another mechanism that changes implicit attitudes the acquisition of new impression information.
+Research has supported that after initial impression formation, counterattitudinal information acquisition may alter implicit attitudes.
+This type of implicit attitude change is more apparent when converting positive implicit attitude impressions to negative.
+These changes are slow and are a result of repeated substantial amounts of exposure to new negative counterattitudinal information.
+An exception to this pattern is if the negative attain information is perceived as extreme and rare.
+Once this type of information is exposed, immediate change in implicit attitudes was induced, thus negative implicit attitudes were documented.

+The contact hypothesis suggests that meaningful intergroup contact between individuals from different groups for an extensive amount of time can lead to reduced negative implicit attitudes and prejudice.
+Some research has supported this notion, especially for racial implicit attitudes.
+Research has supported that when ingroup members had often contact with outgroup members for months, negative implicit attitudes and their associated emotions (such as anxiety) were reduced.

+Duration of Implicit Attitude Change

+Although there has been evidence that mechanisms such as intergroup contact and priming can change implicit measures, most changes are often brief.
+Most documented changes are during immediate retest of the mechanism, however long term sustained alterations are rare, especially if there was delay in between the retest and onset of mechanism.